standard-for-public-code/standard-for-public-code/criteria/open-licenses.md

 * Contributors MUST NOT be required to transfer copyright of their contributions to the [codebase](../glossary.md#codebase).
 * All source code files in the codebase SHOULD include a copyright notice and a license header that are machine-readable.
 * Having multiple licenses for different types of code and documentation is OPTIONAL.

-## Why this is important

-* Makes it possible for anyone to see the code and know that they can and how they can reuse it.

 ## What this does not do